 Non-Directive: The counselor guides the counselee in coming up with his/her own solutions to problems by reflecting on what the counselee says and feels.
 The counselor is more of a facilitator than an initiator.
 For this reason it has been called a client-centered approach.
 Encouragement, support, and empathy characterize this approach.

-Which approach is best? -- Taken to their extremes, the directive approach can be judgmental and too assuming and the non-directive approach can be humanistic and existential.
+Taken to their extremes, the directive approach can be judgmental and too assuming and the non-directive approach can be humanistic and existential.
 While each model has its limitations, they both can contribute greatly to the counseling setting.

 Balance may be the better approach wherein the counselor does not get locked into one style.
 Care must be taken not to fall into a cookie-cutter approach.
 View each person as an individual and each situation as unique.
 What may be needed to help one person may be useless or even harmful for the next person.

 And we urge you, brothers, warn those who are idle (directive), encourage the timid (non-directive), help the weak (mostly non-directive), be patient with everyone.
 (1 Thess.
 5:14)

 The People Helping Ministry Manual includes a section on counseling with a brief look at Jesus' and the Apostle Paul's approach, the content on this page, as well as these topics: